guardtime/libksi/README.md

 ## Installation ##

 To build the libksi, you need to have the following SW components installed:
+1. A network provider
+2. A cryptography provider

-1. A network provider, choose one:
+The following network providers are supported, choose one:
 * Libcurl (recommended)
 * Windows native WinINet
 * Windows native WinHTTP

-2. A cryptography provider, choose one:
+The following cryptography providers are supported, choose one:
 * OpenSSL (recommended)
 * Windows native CryptoAPI